brianm78/pipecmd/README.md

 # Pipecmd

-A simple utility library for quickly chaining commandline commands together with a shell-like syntax.
+A simple typed utility library for quickly chaining commandline commands together with a shell-like syntax.
 Attempts to mimic shell syntax within python for common operations like running commands, creating pipelines and redirecting output.